derivita/hrpc-docs/content/docs/guides/auth.md

 layout: guides
 title: Authentication
 description: |
-    This document provides an overview of gRPC authentication, including our built-in supported auth mechanisms, how to plug in your own authentication systems, and examples of how to use gRPC auth in our supported languages.
+    This document provides an overview of HRPC authentication, including our built-in supported auth mechanisms, how to plug in your own authentication systems, and examples of how to use HRPC auth in our supported languages.
 ---

 <div id="toc" class="toc mobile-toc"></div>

 ### Overview

-gRPC is designed to work with a variety of authentication mechanisms, making it easy to safely use gRPC to talk to other systems.
+HRPC is designed to work with a variety of authentication mechanisms, making it easy to safely use HRPC to talk to other systems.
 You can use our supported mechanisms - SSL/TLS with or without Google token-based authentication - or you can plug in your own authentication system by extending our provided code.

-gRPC also provides a simple authentication API that lets you provide all the necessary authentication information as `Credentials` when creating a channel or making a call.
+HRPC also provides a simple authentication API that lets you provide all the necessary authentication information as `Credentials` when creating a channel or making a call.

 ### Supported auth mechanisms

-The following authentication mechanisms are built-in to gRPC:
+The following authentication mechanisms are built-in to HRPC:

-- **SSL/TLS**: gRPC has SSL/TLS integration and promotes the use of SSL/TLS
+- **SSL/TLS**: HRPC has SSL/TLS integration and promotes the use of SSL/TLS
 to authenticate the server, and to encrypt all the data exchanged between the client and the server.
 Optional mechanisms are available for clients to provide certificates for mutual authentication.
-- **Token-based authentication with Google**: gRPC provides a generic mechanism (described below) to attach metadata based credentials to requests and responses.
-Additional support for acquiring access tokens (typically OAuth2 tokens) while accessing Google APIs through gRPC is provided for certain auth flows: you can see how this works in our code examples below.
-In general this mechanism must be used *as well as* SSL/TLS on the channel - Google will not allow connections without SSL/TLS, and most gRPC language implementations will not let you send credentials on an unencrypted channel.
+- **Token-based authentication with Google**: HRPC provides a generic mechanism (described below) to attach metadata based credentials to requests and responses.
+Additional support for acquiring access tokens (typically OAuth2 tokens) while accessing Google APIs through HRPC is provided for certain auth flows: you can see how this works in our code examples below.
+In general this mechanism must be used *as well as* SSL/TLS on the channel - Google will not allow connections without SSL/TLS, and most HRPC language implementations will not let you send credentials on an unencrypted channel.

 <p class="note"> <strong>WARNING</strong>: Google credentials should only